25 Quick and Easy Tips to Save More Money on Amazon

-As I spoke in the Amazon Mom section, they even offer a Baby Registry to make your life easier.
+Amazon even offers a Baby Registry to make your life easier.
 It’s pretty easy to use and you get to save 15% with their completion discount.
-This is only for those who are in the Amazon Mom program.

 Anyone can sign up for a baby registry.
 You get the biggest selection of products (Amazon’s selection is unmatched), along with easy 90-day returns, mobile registry, and discounts/rewards only for baby registry owners.
 Amazon even has a tool that allows you to add items you can’t find on their site to you registry.
 It’s basically a universal baby registry!

 There are also some rotating offers which some will see and some will not.
 This includes Amazon’s Welcome Box, which is a free and includes some necessities for your baby.
 It’s pretty cool, but not every one with a registry will get this box.